 How Headers Affect User Experience

 Most readers don’t consume content word for word - they scan.
 Well-designed headers act as clear signposts, making it easier for visitors to find the information they’re looking for.
-In fact, headers can enable 47% faster scanning and reduce cognitive strain, especially in longer articles where dense text might otherwise overwhelm readers.
+Headers speed up scanning and reduce cognitive strain, especially in longer articles where dense text might otherwise overwhelm readers.
 This improved readability helps lower bounce rates and keeps users engaged.

 Headers also enhance accessibility.
-Screen readers rely on header levels to guide visually impaired users, with 60% of users preferring the page title as the sole H1 tag.
+Screen readers rely on header levels to guide visually impaired users.
 By improving both readability and accessibility, headers contribute to a better experience for all visitors.

 How to Structure Header Tags Correctly